Delta-Protogen/Manta-M8P/Firmware/Klipper/README.md

 # How to use Klipper on Manta M8P

-## NOTE:
+## NOTE: This is not even stated yet!!!

   * This motherboard comes with bootloader which allows firmware update through MCU SD card.

 ## Build Firmware Image